pmuens/serverless-book/04-setup/02-cloud-provider-setup.md

 Serverless needs access to the `AWS Access Key ID` and `AWS Secret Access Key` so that it can work with the previously created AWS user.

-At first you should download and isntall the AWS CLI.
+At first you should download and install the AWS CLI.
 You can read how to do this [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 After you've done this you need to run